 As an educational system that can be used throughout a woman’s reproductive years, Natural Family Planning teaches a woman to observe her bodily changes and chart them throughout her cycle.
 This knowledge of her fertility pattern enables couples to focus intercourse on fertile or infertile days to implement their intentions.

 The Catholic FertilityCare™ Center of Western New York provides instruction in the Creighton Model FertilityCare™ System (CrMS) of Natural Family Planning.
 It is taught at Buffalo's M. Steven Piver, M.D.
-Center for Women’s Health & Wellness (on the Sisters of Charity Hospital campus) and Mercy Hospital.
+Center for Women’s Health & Wellness (on the Sisters of Charity Hospital campus) and Mercy Hospital's Marian Professional Building.
 Services are also provided at Mount St. Mary's Hospital in Lewiston.